appseconnect/docs/_posts/ProcessFlow Management/User Defined Functions/2021-01-10-Function-Code-Validation.md

 7) You can also implement multiple Code Snippets based on your requirement as listed below:

  - IterateNodes
  - GetRequest
  - PostRequest

 8) You need to drag individual snippets to the required location within your code.

 9) Once you have successfully implemented your Function Code, you can click on **VALIDATE and SAVE** button

+## Validation Status

-10) You can have two instances for the validation process: Success or Failed.
+You can have two instances for the validation process: Success or Failed.
+The instances are provided below in detail.

-### Validation Status: Successful
+### Status: Successful

 a) If your function code validation is successful, you get its success message.